martinpetkovski/martinpetkovski.github.io/republikata/pages/code-standard-cpp.md

 - const members
 - member variables
 - functions

+Rationale: You're most likely to: use a nested class to declare a member variable and then use it in a function.

 For non-compound types it's preferred to have getters and setters for member variables.